mui/material-ui/docs/src/pages/customization/themes.md

 ### Dark/light theme

-You can make a theme as dark by setting `type` to `dark`.
+You can make a theme dark by setting `type` to `dark`.

 {{demo='pages/customization/DarkTheme.js'}}

 ### The other variables

-We have tried to normalized the implementation by adding much more variables: the typography, the breakpoints, the transitions, etc. You can see below what the theme object looks like with the default values.
+We have tried to normalize the implementation by adding many more variables: the typography, the breakpoints, the transitions, etc. You can see below what the theme object looks like with the default values.
 If you want to learn more about it, we suggesting having a look at [`material-ui/style/theme.js`](https://github.com/callemall/material-ui/blob/next/src/styles/theme.js).

 {{demo='pages/customization/ThemeDefault.js'}}